 Painted Glitter Feathers

-(I used just ordinary grey & white feathers found outside)
+- Feathers (I used just ordinary grey & white feathers found outside)

-(this is optional but it gave my feathers a nice sheen)
+- Acrylic Paint Pearl Medium – I used Ceramcoat Acrylic Gleams – Pearl Finish (this is optional but it gave my feathers a nice sheen)

-(waxed paper, plastic mat or newspaper)
+- Protective Covering (waxed paper, plastic mat, or newspaper)

-(you may want a few containers to catch your excess glitter)
+- Glitter! (you may want a few containers to catch your excess glitter)

 1. Clean your feathers